 Jackbox

 Is a game show-style activity your jam?
-Then you and your pals will want to give You, and your Jackbox a spin.
-It’s one of the more popular online games that mimic a game show.
-Originally designed for IRL parties where people gather 'round a screen, Jackbox can also be played as a virtual game.
-One player has to buy a game (or a Jackbox Party Pack), and they can share it for free with their friends on Kumospace or using a video chat app.
+Then you and your pals will want to give you and your Jackbox a spin.
+It’s one of the more popular online games that mimics a game show.
+Jackbox offers multiple game modes, allowing players to switch between different types of games for a varied and engaging experience.
+Originally designed for IRL parties where people gather ‘round a screen, Jackbox can also be played as a virtual game.
+One player has to buy a game (or a Jackbox Party Pack), and they can share it for free with their friends on Kumospace and even use the advanced screen-sharing feature.

 How to play.
-When the game begins, all the players will see a four-letter room code pop-up.
-To get started, players go to jackbox.tv on their web browser and enter the "room code" and a name — and voila — you have joined the game.
+When the game begins, all the players will see a four-letter room code pop up.
+To get started, players go to jackbox.tv on their web browser and enter the “room code” and a name, and voila, they have joined the game.
 During the game, players see a question and two options.
 They select their favorite option, or more accurately, the one they think the group will be more likely to select.
 Points are allocated based on the majority votes.
 Here is a video of Jackbox gameplay.

 How to Win?
 The person with the most points at the end of several rounds is the winner.
 Good luck!